 - body cramps and muscle pain

-Detox And Treatment Options For Zoloft Addiction
+Treatment Options For Prescription Medication Addiction

 If you or a loved one is abusing antidepressants like Zoloft, Lexapro, or Wellbutrin, there can be severe medical consequences.
-It is possible to overcome addiction to drugs like Zoloft, and we’re here to help.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.